Draskown/Light-Cone/README.md

 ## Ideas of improvement

-1. Use a real laser instead of the flashlight, preferably red, as red is easier to mask than white
+1. Use a real laser instead of the flashlight, preferably red, as red is more robust when it comes to masking rather than white
 2. Fell free to contribute (: